Lost pets · Toronto, ON

 How does Lost.ca match found sightings to lost pets?

 Your dashboard automatically highlights recent sightings in Toronto that match your pet's species and area.
-Owners review them one by one — we don't guess, we just make the haystack smaller.
+Owners review them one by one.
+We don't guess, we just make the haystack smaller.

 Can I report someone else's lost pet?